Schedule a Meeting

 2. The Reign of the Augmented Employee

+2023 will mark the end of the widespread thinking that “robots will replace humans at work” and shift towards “robots will augment humans at work.”
 An article in The New York Times by Farhad Manjoo, “In the Battle With Robots, Human Workers Are Winning,” started talking about this change in sentiment this month.
 Manjoo argued that machines and software would aid human work, not replace it, best summed up with this line: “Radiologists who use A.I. will replace radiologists who don’t.”
-Human and machine collaboration is the way forward and is the best way to increase labor productivity and outcomes.
+Technology can detect common diseases better than the best radiologists, and healthcare organizations and doctors embracing this software will see more business than those not.

 3. The Year of Return-On-Investment

 2023 will mark the year of investments that pay off both in the short and long term.
 To date, it’s been hard to benefit from both.

-Until recently, any promise of long-term payoff has meant 2-5 years of time-intensive and sometimes painful efforts to work with a system integrator and re-engineer processes.
+ROI can come in the form of lower costs or increased revenue.
+For me, increased revenue is more important, although both matter.
 McKinsey’s 2021 The State of AI Survey found that one-third of companies saw more than a 5% increase in revenue driven by AI technologies and that around 10% of customers saw more than a 10% decrease in costs caused by AI technologies.

 4. The Year of Narrow Applications

 I hear this a lot: “AI has turned a corner.”
 It has turned many corners.
-But while AI has developed remarkable skills, they are specific and non transferable.
+But while AI has developed remarkable skills, they are specific and non-transferable.

+But it is specific.
+DALL·E cannot take its learnings from creating art based on unstructured sentences typed into a box and apply them anywhere else.
 As smart as algorithms are getting, they are still very narrow in what they can solve.
 General human intelligence allows us to take learnings from one area and apply them in entirely different settings—we do not start from scratch whenever we want to learn something new.

 While these are all phenomenal steps forward, they are all single-use case achievements.
 Computers cannot use learnings from one use case and apply them to another—that would imply some degree of general-level intelligence of AGI.
 2023 will be the year of applying ML models and automation software to specific, focused use cases.